Hydrocortisone - Adrenal crisis

 NOTES for prescribing:

-- hydrocortisone sodium succinate is licensed for adrenal crisis but comes in a powder that does require reconstitution (may be less suitable for rescue kits)
+- hydrocortisone sodium succinate is licensed for adrenal crisis but comes in a powder that does require reconstitution.
+Max of 2ml water for injection is required for reconstitution.

 - DO NOT USE hydrocortisone acetate injection to treat adrenal crisis